has-taxman/Threat-model-and-security-assessment/README.md

 - My task was to create a repository and create an `app` in your repo and copy all the files in this directory into it.

 - Then, create a container image for the app, push it to ECR (recommended) or DockerHub.
 Ideally, I should use a CI/CD pipeline to build, test, and push the container image.
+Use the push_to_ecr.sh script to upload the image to ECR.

 - Deploy the app on ECS using Terraform.
 All the resources should be provisioned using Terraform.
 Use TF modules.